 - You can save mabl credentials as cloud credentials for extra security.

-If your application uses multi factor authentication, see our guide on support for MFA logins.
+If your application uses multi factor authentication, see our options for MFA logins.

 Alternative approaches to credentials